MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-M-Citrus-Canker/subjectgroup-ECFRd29aa7ac9ef7b23-Notice-Quarantine-Regulations/section-301.75-1.md

 *Certified citrus nursery stock.* Citrus nursery stock, such as trees or plants, grown at a nursery that is in compliance with State certification requirements and approved for producing citrus nursery stock for commercial sale.

-*Citrus canker.* A plant disease caused by strains of the bacterium *Xanthomonas axonopodis* pv. *citri.*
+*Citrus canker.* A plant disease caused by strains of the bacterium *Xanthomonas citri.* subsp. *citri.*

 *Commercial citrus grove.* An establishment maintained for the primary purpose of producing citrus fruit for commercial sale.